Anatoli Papanov: Death and memory

 Papanov suffered from chronic heart failure.
 In 1987, he performed his last role in the tragic drama The Cold Summer of 1953.
 After work on the movie was finished, Papanov returned from Karelia to his Moscow flat and decided to take a shower although the hot water was off that day.
 He died in the bath from a heart attack.
 Just eleven days later, his long-time friend and co-star Andrei Mironov would die from a cerebral hemorrhage.

 Papanov was buried in Novodevichy Cemetery in Moscow.
-He was survived by his wife, actress Nadezhda Karatayeva who also performed at the Moscow Satire Theatre, and their daughter Elena Papanova, a theatre and film actress.
+He was survived by his wife, actress Nadezhda Karatayeva who also performed at the Moscow Satire Theatre, and their daughter Yelena Papanova, a theatre and film actress.

 Asteroid No. 2480 is named after Papanov.

 In 2012 a monument in memory of Papanov was opened in his native Vyazma.

 One of the streets in Mikhaylovsk, Stavropol Krai is named after the actor.